-Besides, various aspects of furniture rendering can influence the cost of the project.
+Besides, various aspects of furniture rendering can influence the project's cost.
 Knowing them beforehand will help you to plan appropriately and reduce extra expenditure.
-Here’s what the different aspects of furniture rendering are
+Here’s what the different aspects of furniture rendering are:

 Use of Upholstery

-As compared to case goods, upholstered goods will need more time for 3D modeling.
-It includes things such as custom stitching, tufting, throw pillows, slip covers, etc.
+Upholstered goods will need more time for 3D modeling than case goods.
+It includes custom stitching, tufting, throw pillows, slipcovers, etc.

-Developing 3D renderings on white backgrounds, otherwise known as silo image, are cheaper than developing lifestyle images that involve a furniture product displayed in a room having complementary décor.
+Developing 3D renderings on white backgrounds, otherwise known as silo image, are cheaper than creating lifestyle images that involve a furniture product displayed in a room having complementary décor.